Society Complaints Procedure

 If your therapist was not one of our registrants at the time to which your complaint pertains, we will not be able to investigate your concern, but there may be another professional body to whom you can complain.
 For example, if your therapist works for the NHS, we would advise you to contact the NHS organisation that employs them or the Patient Advice and Liaison Service (PALS).

-If you choose to follow the complaints and conduct process you will need to fill in a form giving details of your complaint and send it to the Public Protection Officer at the National Counselling Society.
+If you choose to follow the complaints and conduct process you will need to fill in a form giving details of your complaint and send it to the Ethics Officer at the National Counselling Society.
 (Please let the Society know if you would prefer to provide information in an alternative format).

 6.1 Acting on Evidence/Anonymous complaints

-Where the Society receives an anonymous complaint or information about the registrant (which may include a declaration or information from the registrant directly about their suitability to be on the register) the Public Protection Officer will determine whether the allegation is independently verifiable or admitted by the registrant.
-If the PPO determines that there is sufficient information and evidence to investigate the complaint and believes it is reasonable and in the public interest to do so, the complaint may proceed without a complainant.
+Where the Society receives an anonymous complaint or information about the registrant (which may include a declaration or information from the registrant directly about their suitability to be on the register) the Ethics Officer will determine whether the allegation is independently verifiable or admitted by the registrant.
+If the EO determines that there is sufficient information and evidence to investigate the complaint and believes it is reasonable and in the public interest to do so, the complaint may proceed without a complainant.
 This decision will be ratified by the Assessment Panel.

 We will not process a complaint where any complainant makes the complaint on the basis that their anonymity will be preserved, unless the complainant confirms in writing that they accept that they may be identified or become identifiable during the course of the investigation and any subsequent action.
 We may however look into the complaint to establish if a new complainant from a new source can be established in order to proceed in the interests of public protection.